 Getting a Credit Card With No Credit History

 First things first.
-If you’re applying for unsecured credit cards, you may have to look around for more flexible lenders, and you should be prepared to pay higher interest rates and fees.
+If you’re applying for unsecured credit cards, you may have to look around for more flexible lenders.
+You should also be prepared to pay higher interest rates and fees.
 Credit card issuers utilize these increased rates and fees as security against new credit users.

-Over time, as you build credit and prove yourself reliable, you can find ways to adjust rates or find a different credit card company altogether that offers better rates, fees, and benefits.
+Once you build credit and prove yourself reliable, you may be able to adjust rates or find a credit card company with better fees, rates, and benefits altogether.

 In the meanwhile, you have to start building credit history to gain access to that credit.
 Here’s how you can get an unsecured card with no credit history.